ccbrown/xiv-sim/README.md

 How to Use
 ==========

-`time ./simulator single-json subjects/monk-bis.conf rotations/monk.sl 660`
+`time ./simulator single-json --length 660 subjects/monk-bis.conf rotations/monk.sl`

 Runs a single 660 second simulation and spits out the detailed results formatted via JSON.

-`time ./simulator thorough-json subjects/monk-bis.conf rotations/monk.sl`
+`time ./simulator thorough-json subjects/monk-bis.conf rotations/monk.sl 360 660`

-Runs several hundred thousand simulations and spits out the results formatted via JSON.
+Runs several hundred thousand simulations of lengths from 360 to 660 seconds and spits out the results formatted via JSON.